davencyw/cuZK/README.md

 **This implementation is for educational purposes only and should not be used in production environments.**

-⚠️ For example, the MDS matrix and round constants generation must be replaced with secure, spec-compliant algorithms if this is meant for cryptographic purposes.
+For example, the MDS matrix and round constants generation must be replaced with secure, spec-compliant algorithms if this is meant for cryptographic purposes.

 ## ⚠️ Disclaimer

 **The author does not guarantee the correctness of any implemented algorithms.** This code is provided as-is for educational and research purposes.
 If you discover any errors, inconsistencies, you can report them by opening an issue on the project repository.

+## 🚀 Performance Highlights

+**GPU acceleration delivers game-changing performance:**
+- **Merkle Tree Building**: Up to **45.78x faster** on GPU (50K elements in 282ms vs 12.9s on CPU)
+- **Batch Proof Verification**: Up to **87.26x speedup** (5K proofs in 14.8ms vs 1.52s on CPU)

 ## Projects